 Aruba exempt companies (AVV), corporations (NV), and the limited liability company (VBA), can opt to become transparent, i.e. for corporate income tax, individual income tax and dividend withholding tax purposes the AVV, NV, or VBA is treated as a partnership.
 In case the AVV, NV, and VBA has foreign shareholders, the shareholders will only be subject to Aruba taxes if the shareholders have a taxable presence on Aruba via either a permanent establishment or a permanent representative.

 - Permanent establishment or permanent representative.
 A permanent establishment is deemed present in case of (i) a permanent representative or (ii) a foreign enterprise which builds, installs, maintains, cleans or repairs capital assets (whether movable or immovable) on Aruba for more than 30 days.
 Included in these 30 days are e.g. the technical preparation and cleaning up of the site.
-If the activities on Aruba are less than 30 days, the commentary to article 5, paragraph 3, OECD model convention will be used to determine if a permanent establishment is present.
+If the fiction does not apply, the commentary to article 5, paragraph 3, OECD model convention will be used to determine if a permanent establishment is present.
 If a permanent establishment or permanent representative is (deemed) present, the corporate income tax rate on the profits is 25% (2007-2015: 28%).

 - Transparency and turnover tax.
-Transactions between the transparent entity and its shareholders are in principle subject to turnover tax (BBO) and health tax (BAZV), unless the shareholder is established in Aruba and holds 100% of the shares in the transparent entity.
+Transactions between the transparent entity and its shareholders are in principle subject to turnover taxes (refer to turnover taxes), unless the shareholder is established in Aruba and holds 100% of the shares in the transparent entity.

 - Transparency and dividend withholding tax.
 Due to the transparency, dividend distributions by the transparent entity are not subject to Aruba dividend withholding tax, since the profits are already (by fiction) allocated to the shareholder.